Robotips/uConfig/rules/README.md

 ### Class selector

-Class selector are similar to pin selector but start by a point.
+Class selector are similar to pin selector but start with a point.

 Example :